Texas A&M University: Traditions

 Texas A&M students have created two major traditions to honor deceased former students.
 The Aggie Muster is a ceremony of remembrance held annually on April 21, the anniversary of the Battle of San Jacinto, to honor current and former students who died the previous year.
 Alumni also typically socialize and remember their time at the university.
 Over 300 Musters are held around the world, the largest taking place at Reed Arena on the university's main campus.
-All Muster ceremonies feature the Roll Call for the Absent, in which names of deceased alumni are called, a family member or friend answers "here" and lights a candle to symbolize although their loved one is not physically present, his or her spirit will shine forever; this is traditionally followed by a three-volley salute.
+All Muster ceremonies feature the Roll Call for the Absent, in which names of deceased alumni are called.
+A family member or friend answers "here" and lights a candle to symbolize that although their loved one is not physically present, his or her spirit will shine forever.
+This is traditionally followed by a three-volley salute.
 The event received nationwide attention during World War II, when 25 Texas A&M alumni held a brief Aggie Muster during the Battle of Corregidor.

 Students who die while enrolled at Texas A&M are honored at Silver Taps, a ceremony that is held, when necessary, on the first Tuesday of the month.
 This tradition began as a memorial for former Texas A&M president Lawrence Sullivan Ross.
 On the day of the ceremony, flags fly half-staff and notices are posted throughout campus.
 At 10:15 pm, lights around campus are extinguished and hymns are chimed from Albritton Tower while students and faculty gather in the Academic Plaza.
 Following a three-volley salute by the Ross Volunteer Firing Squad, six buglers play "Silver Taps", a choral version of the bugle call "Taps", from the dome of the university's Academic Building.
-The song is played three times towards the north, the south, and the west.
+The song is played three times: once toward the north, once toward the south, and once toward the west.
 The song is not played to the east, symbolizing that the sun will never again rise on the deceased student.

 Sports

-At university sporting events, Texas A&M students collectively are called the 12th Man; in the context of football games, students support the eleven players on the field and would be willing to enter the game if necessary.
+At university sporting events, Texas A&M students collectively are called the 12th Man; in the context of football games, this symbolizes students supporting the eleven players on the field and being willing to enter the game if necessary.
 To symbolize their zeal and motivation, it is traditional for students to stand throughout the sports game.
 The tradition of standing for games began on January 2, 1922, at the Dixie Classic, in which Texas A&M played Centre College.
 Texas A&M had so many injuries Coach Dana X. Bible feared he would not have enough men to finish the game.
 He called into the stands for E. King Gill, a reserve who had left football after the regular season to play basketball, to prepare to play in the game.
 Texas A&M won 22–14 but E. King Gill was the only player left available on the sidelines for the team.
 In recent decades, the 12th Man is represented on the field by a walk-on player who wears a number-twelve jersey and participates in kick-offs.